openobserve/website4/content/blog/posts/redact-sensitive-data-in-logs.md

 . = redact(., filters: [ email_pattern ], redactor: "full")
 ```

-Beware of doing this for the whole record as opposed to a single field, as you might need additional whole lot more processing power during ingestion.
+Doing this for the whole record as opposed to a single field, would require more compute during ingestion.
+Hence plan accordingly.

 ## Ingest sample data